-15. Use of 811 Project Rental Assistance (PRA).
-MHDC will make available approximately twenty-five (25) project-based vouchers through this QAP.
+p.
+Use of 811 Project Rental Assistance (PRA).
+MHDC will make available approximately eighteen (18) project-based vouchers through this QAP.
 Applications under the Service-Enriched Priority are eligible to request 811 PRA vouchers, as eligible under the program guidelines.
-811 PRA vouchers are not eligible to be paired with Set-aside units.
+811 PRA vouchers are not eligible to be paired with set-aside units.

-The 811 PRA program must serve households in which one non-elderly adult 18-61 has a qualifying disability at the time of admission, are extremely low-income and are eligible for Medicaid services.
+The 811 PRA program must serve households in which one non-elderly adult, between the ages of eighteen (18) and sixty-one (61), has a qualifying disability at the time of admission, are extremely low-income and are eligible for Medicaid services.
 This is a rental assistance program, not a loan program.
 Eligible properties will receive an award through the Missouri 811 PRA Program for project-based rental assistance.
 The PRA units will then be rented to persons with disabilities referred by the Missouri Department of Social Services and Missouri Department of Mental Health.
-No more than twenty-five perfect of the total units in the project can be designated for individuals with disabilities, regardless of whether or not the units receive rental assistance.
+No more than twenty-five percent (25%) of the total units in the project can be designated for individuals with disabilities, regardless of whether or not the units receive rental assistance.